twlv/node-twlv/README.md

 ## Finder

 - Finder to find other peer
-- Finder must have method up and down
+- Finder must have method up(node) and down
 - Finder must have find method
 - Method find return undefined when no peer found
 - Method find must not throw error